Kreative21/Dexora/README.md

-# Dexora
+# Déxora

 **A modern, feature-rich Pokédex for discovering, analyzing, and building Pokémon teams.**

-Dexora is a fully functional Pokédex application designed to provide a rich and convenient Pokémon reference experience in a modern dark-themed interface.
-From detailed Pokémon information and advanced search to team building, moves, abilities, items, types, natures, favorites, caught tracking, and more — Dexora brings the essential tools of a comprehensive Pokédex into one app.
+Déxora is a fully functional Pokédex application designed to provide a rich and convenient Pokémon reference experience in a modern dark-themed interface.
+From detailed Pokémon information and advanced search to team building, moves, abilities, items, types, natures, favorites, caught tracking, and more — Déxora brings the essential tools of a comprehensive Pokédex into one app.

 ## ✨ Features